Creating a phytoplankton-fishery observing program for sustaining local communities in Indonesian coastal waters

 2. Develop automated image analysis strategies for quantifying fisheries-relevant information from image analysis of the smartphone application data collections.
 These data will be combined with known benthic HAB toxin vectors to inform risk assessments.

-3. Detect the presence of toxin-containing dinoflagellates in the reef environment using two complimentary approaches: (a) implementation of smartphone and internet-capable automated microscope and species identification tools developed during the previous PICES-MAFF projects, and (b) employing internationally-standardized sampling protocols for toxic benthic algae.
+3. Detect the presence of toxin-containing dinoflagellates in the reef environment using two approaches: (a) implementation of smartphone and internet-capable automated microscope and species identification tools developed during the previous PICES/MAFF projects, and (b) employing internationally-standardized sampling protocols for toxic benthic algae.

-4. Training of community members to utilize these tools and collected data in local decision-making on coastal fisheries regions to avoid the transfer of contaminated fish from the damaged environment to the tables of families until the presence of CFP toxin-containing dinoflagellates is minimized.
+4. Training of “local trainers” and community members to utilize these tools and collected data in local decision-making on coastal fisheries regions to avoid the potential transfer of contaminated fish and shellfish from the damaged environment to the tables of families.

-To support these primary initiatives, annual capacity building workshops, led by scientists from PICES member countries, will be held in Indonesia.
-The purpose of the workshops is to work with local communities to increase the sustainability of their fishing resources by providing them with CFP information.
-The combination of training and citizen-science contributions in the project is expected to: (1) generate the needed capacity for monitoring CFP hotspots in Indonesian waters, (2) provide valuable datasets for the study of Gambierdiscus, Fukuyoa and other toxic benthic algae, along with the factors controlling their abundance in reef systems, and (3) increase human wellness by identifying fishing regions where the health of community members is at risk.
+To support these primary initiatives, a series of training/capacity building workshops, led by scientists from PICES member countries, is planned to be held in Indonesia.
+The workshops aim to work with local communities to increase the sustainability of their fishing resources by providing them with HAB information.
+The combination of training and citizen-science contributions in the project is expected to (1) generate the needed capacity for monitoring HAB hotspots in Indonesian waters, (2) provide valuable datasets for the study of Gambierdiscus, Fukuyoa, Alexandrium, and other toxic algae, along with the factors controlling their abundance in reef and coastal systems, and (3) increase human wellness by identifying fishing regions where the health of community members is at risk.

-Besides the primary initiatives, four secondary initiatives will be explored during the project: (1) deploying several new low-cost compact, internet-capable flow-through microscope systems for rapid detection and quantification of pelagic and benthic phytoplankton, (2) developing image analysis libraries for rapid automated identification of toxic species within the generated datasets, (3) modifying the FishGIS smartphone application with preliminary steps towards artificial intelligence-based assessment of fish stock from the collective fish catch data reported by community members, and (4) refining the incorporation of the tsunami early warning notification component of the smartphone application to better communicate the relevant dangers to these remote fishing communities.
+It is anticipated that besides the primary initiatives, three secondary initiatives will be explored during the project: (1) deploying several new low-cost compact, internet-capable flow-through microscope systems for rapid detection and quantification of pelagic and benthic phytoplankton, (2) developing image analysis libraries for rapid automated identification of toxic species within the generated datasets, and (3) modifying the FishGIS smartphone application with preliminary steps towards artificial intelligence-based assessment of fish stock from the collective fish catch data reported by community members.

 Project organization and funding

-The project is expected to have strong connections and interactions with the PICES Scientific Committees on Human Dimensions (HD), Fishery Science (FIS), and Marine Environmental Quality (MEQ) (through the Section on Ecology of Harmful Algal Blooms in the North Pacific – S-HAB), PICES Technical Committees on Data Exchange (TCODE) and Monitoring (MONITOR), and the PICES FUTURE (Forecasting and Understanding Trends, Uncertainty and Responses of North Pacific Marine Ecosystems) science program (specifically, Research Theme 3 on “How do human activities affect coastal ecosystems and how are societies affected by changes in these ecosystems?”).
-HD serves as the parent committee for the project.
+The project has strong connections with the PICES Scientific Committees on Human Dimensions (HD), Fishery Science (FIS), and Marine Environmental Quality (MEQ) (through the Section on Ecology of Harmful Algal Blooms in the North Pacific – S-HAB), PICES Technical Committees on Data Exchange (TCODE) and on Monitoring (MONITOR), and the PICES FUTURE (Forecasting and Understanding Trends, Uncertainty and Responses of North Pacific Marine Ecosystems) science program (specifically, Research Theme 3 on “How do human activities affect coastal ecosystems and how are societies affected by changes in these ecosystems?”).
+The HD Committee serves as the parent committee for the project.

-To direct the project, a Project Science Team (PST) has been formed by Science Board based on principles and procedures detailed in the PICES Policy for approval and management of special projects (Decision 2017/A/7), with membership as recommended by relevant scientific and technical committees (see the membership below).
+To direct the project, a Project Science Team (PST) was formed by the PICES Science Board based on principles and procedures detailed in the the PICES Policy for approval and management of special projects (Decision 2017/A/7).
+All PICES member countries and all relevant scientific and technical committees, but MONITOR, are represented on the team. (see the PST membership below).
 Considering the focus of the new project, HD and MEQ have decided to nominate several members.
-As there are strong links between the FishPhytO project and the previous two PICES-MAFF projects: FishGIS (2017–2020) and Ciguatera (2020–2023), the majority of FishPhytO PST members were involved in one or in both of these projects.
-As the leading Indonesian collaborators are also those who participated in the previous PICES-MAFF projects, retaining this core group is important to facilitate efficient implementation of the FishPhytO project.
+As there are strong links between the FishPhytO project and the previous two PICES/MAFF projects: FishGIS (2017–2020) and Ciguatera (2020–2023), the majority of FishPhytO PST members were involved in one or in both of these projects.
+As the leading Indonesian collaborators are also those who participated in the previous PICES/MAFF projects, retaining this core group is important to facilitate efficient implementation of the project.
 Selection of Dr. Mitsutaku Makino (HD Chair, Japan) and Dr. Mark Wells (S-HAB Co-Chair, USA) as FishPhytO PST Co-Chairs warrants the desirable geographical balance and the balance of expertise between the human dimension and HAB components of the project.
-The PST Co-Chairs are responsible for the detailed planning and execution of the project and annual reporting to MAFF/JFA and to Science Board through the HD Committee.
+The PST Co-Chairs are responsible for the detailed planning and execution of the project and annual reporting to MAFF/JFA and to the Science Board through the HD Committee.

-Annual reports to MAFF/JFA are to be submitted within 90 days after the close of each project year ending March 31.
-Within PICES, Science Board takes the responsibility for reporting to Governing Council on the progress and achievements of the project, and the Finance and Administration Committee takes the responsibility for reporting to Governing Council on the financial and management aspects of the project.
+Within PICES, the Science Board takes the responsibility for reporting to the Governing Council on the progress and achievements of the project, and the Finance and Administration Committee takes the responsibility for reporting to the Governing Council on the financial and management aspects of the project.

 Project support in Indonesia

 The National Research and Innovation Agency of Indonesia (BRIN) has been our major partner since the Ciguatera project (previous major partners, the Indonesian Agency for the Assessment and Application of Technology (BPPT) and the Indonesian Institute of Sciences (LIPI), are now integrated into BRIN).
-In addition, PICES has established a Memorandum of Understanding (MOU, signed in March 2022) with the Institute of Technology of Indonesia (ITI), with the goal of integrating both faculty expertise and student involvement into the project to enhance its longer-term sustainability.
-ITI’s focus on the application of technology across environmental science and industry is well suited as a framework for supporting the current and future PICES-MAFF projects in Indonesia.
+In addition, in March 2022, PICES has signed a Memorandum of Understanding with the Institute of Technology of Indonesia (ITI), with the goal of integrating both faculty expertise and student involvement into the project to enhance its longer-term sustainability.
+ITI’s focus on the application of technology across environmental science and industry is well suited as a framework for supporting the current and potential future projects in Indonesia.
 Multiple cooperation agreements among Indonesian national and local government agencies and universities signed during a Ciguatera project’s community training and knowledge dissemination workshop in January 2023 in Lombok have also strengthened support for collaborative research with PICES and the sustainability of the observation network after the project is completed.

 Meetings and Events